Everybody Loves A Clown

 - OOC Is Serious Business: Dean starts to hit on Jo, but does not follow through as he is still grieving for his father.

-- And then at the end, when he starts hitting the impala.
+- At the end, when he starts hitting the Impala.

-- Percussive Therapy: Dean taking a crowbar to a car's window and then smashes up the Impala's trunk.
+- Percussive Therapy: Dean taking a crowbar to a car's window and then smashing up the Impala's trunk.